NJIT-WIS/project-2-dream-team/content/privacy.md

 ---
-title: "Privacy"
+title: "Privacy & Cookies"
 description: "Privacy & Policy"
 ---

 **Last updated on April 10, 2023**

-Below are our dummy [Privacy & Policy](#!), which outline a lot of legal goodies, but the bottom line is it’s our aim to always take care of both you, as a customer on our platform.
+Below are our dummy [Privacy & Cookies Policy](#!), which outline a lot of legal goodies, but the bottom line is it’s our aim to always take care of both you, as a customer on our platform.

 ### Licensing Policy